MicrosoftDocs/azure-devops-docs/docs/pipelines/actions/azure-devops-project-vms.md

 1. The Azure DevOps project automatically configures a CI build and release trigger that automatically deploys any code changes to your repository.
 You can further configure additional options in VSTS.
 On the right side of the dashboard, select **Browse** to view your running application.

-## Examine the VSTS CI Build definition
+## Examine the VSTS CI Build pipeline

 The Azure DevOps Project automatically configures a full VSTS CI/CD pipeline in your VSTS account.
 You can explore and customize the pipeline.
-Follow the steps below to familiarize yourself with the VSTS build definition.
+Follow the steps below to familiarize yourself with the VSTS build pipeline.

 1. Select **Build Pipelines** from the **top** of the **Azure DevOps project dashboard**.
-This link opens a browser tab and opens the VSTS build definition for your new project.
+This link opens a browser tab and opens the VSTS build pipeline for your new project.

-1. Move the mouse cursor to the right of the build definition next to the **Status** field.
+1. Move the mouse cursor to the right of the build pipeline next to the **Status** field.
 Select the **ellipsis** that appears.
-This action opens a menu where you can perform several activities such as **queue a new build**, **pause a build**, and **edit the build definition**.
+This action opens a menu where you can perform several activities such as **queue a new build**, **pause a build**, and **edit the build pipeline**.

 1. Select **Edit**.

-1. From this view, **examine the various tasks** for your build definition.
+1. From this view, **examine the various tasks** for your build pipeline.
 The build performs various tasks such as fetching sources from the VSTS Git repository, restoring dependencies, and publishing outputs used for deployments.

-1. At the top of the build definition, select the **build definition name**.
+1. At the top of the build pipeline, select the **build pipeline name**.

-1. Change the **name** of your build definition to something more descriptive.
+1. Change the **name** of your build pipeline to something more descriptive.
 Select **Save & queue**, then select **Save**.

-1. Under your build definition name, select **History**.
+1. Under your build pipeline name, select **History**.
 You see an audit trail of your recent changes for the build.
-VSTS keeps track of any changes made to the build definition and allows you to compare versions.
+VSTS keeps track of any changes made to the build pipeline and allows you to compare versions.

 1. Select **Triggers**.
 The Azure DevOps project automatically created a CI trigger, and every commit to the repository initiates a new build.
 You can optionally choose to include or exclude branches from the CI process.

 1. Select **Retention**.
 Based on your scenario, you can specify policies to keep or remove a certain number of builds.

-## Examine the VSTS CD Release Management definition
+## Examine the VSTS CD Release Management pipeline

 The Azure DevOps Project automatically creates and configures the necessary steps to deploy from your VSTS account to your Azure subscription.
 These steps include configuring an Azure service connection to authenticate VSTS to your Azure subscription.
-The automation also creates a VSTS Release Definition, and this provides the CD to the Azure virtual machine.
-Follow the steps below to examine more about the VSTS Release Definition.
+The automation also creates a VSTS Release Pipleline, and this provides the CD to the Azure virtual machine.
+Follow the steps below to examine more about the VSTS Release Pipleline.

 1. Select **Build and Release**, then choose **Releases**.
-The Azure DevOps project created a VSTS release definition to manage deployments to Azure.
+The Azure DevOps project created a VSTS release pipeline to manage deployments to Azure.

-1. On the left-hand side of the browser, select the **ellipsis** next to your release definition, then choose **Edit**.
+1. On the left-hand side of the browser, select the **ellipsis** next to your release pipeline, then choose **Edit**.

-1. The release definition contains a **pipeline**, which defines the release process.
+1. The release pipeline contains a **pipeline**, which defines the release process.
 Under **Artifacts**, select **Drop**.
-The build definition you examined in the previous steps produces the output used for the artifact.
+The build pipeline you examined in the previous steps produces the output used for the artifact.

 1. To the right-hand side of the **Drop** icon, select the **Continuous deployment trigger** **icon** (which appears as a lightning bolt.)
-This release definition has an enabled CD trigger.
+This release pipeline has an enabled CD trigger.
 The trigger initiates a deployment every time there is a new build artifact available.
 Optionally, you can disable the trigger, so your deployments will then require manual execution.

 1. On the left-hand side of the browser, select **Tasks**, and then choose your **environment**.

 1. The tasks are the activities your deployment process performs, and they are grouped in **Phases**.
-There are two **Phases** for this release definition.
+There are two **Phases** for this release pipeline.
 The first phase contains an **Azure Resource Group Deployment** task that configures the VM for deployment and adds the new VM to a **VSTS Deployment Group**.
 The VM deployment group in VSTS manages logical groups of **deployment target** machines.

 1. In this second phase, a **IIS Web App Manage** task was created to create an IIS Website on the VM.
 A second **IIS Web App Deploy** task was created to deploy the site.